Our Commitment To Gender Equity In Coffee

 We at Bean & Bean believe that understanding the story of coffee is of surmont importance.
 Why?
 Because from producers to consumers and all of the workers in between--including farmers, truck drivers, importers, roasters, and your favorite barista--the coffee universe encompasses more than 600 million people worldwide.
 That’s double the people living in the whole American continent.
 Now, that’s a universe.

 So how is life in the coffee cosmos?
 Not great for a lot of the main players, to be frank.
 Despite the fact that the majority (80%) of coffee is grown by smallholders, 44% of these smallholder [coffee farmers are living in poverty,] including 22% living in extreme poverty.
 Women operate 20-30% of smallholder farms and make up 70% of the laborers in coffee production; yet, they earn 40% lower revenue.
-In addition, climate change is taking a toll in the coffee production, making it harder for farmers to work with unpredictable weather patterns, stronger coffee pests, and water scarcity brought by deforestation.
-And, despite the fact that the coffee industry continues to grow, the gains and opportunities are not distributed fairly along the players, leaving the most vulnerable ones even worse off.
+In addition, climate change is taking a toll on coffee production, making it harder for farmers to work with unpredictable weather patterns, stronger coffee pests, and water scarcity brought by deforestation.
+And, despite the fact that the coffee industry continues to grow, the gains and opportunities are not distributed fairly among the players, leaving the most vulnerable ones even worse off.

 That’s a lot to handle.
 It’s overwhelming to imagine all of these issues being contained in your morning cup.
 So what can we do as inhabitants of this complex universe?